-Thanks to the establishment of the Z-Wave Alliance in 2005, it proves to be very strategic towards the growth of Z-Wave and the diverse list of smart devices nowadays supporting this technology.
-Now, with the need to improve the technology, a new certification program is created to cater the need to standardize the use of Z-Wave technology which is the Z-Wave Plus.
+Thanks to the establishment of the Z-Wave Alliance in 2005, it proves to be very strategic towards the development of Z-Wave and the diverse list of smart devices nowadays supporting this technology.
+With the need to improve the technology, a new certification program is created to cater to the need to standardize the use of Z-Wave technology, the Z-Wave Plus.
 Now, let’s clear things up and know the difference between Z-Wave and Z-Wave Plus.
-Here’s Z-Wave vs Z-Wave Plus.

 Table of Contents

 - Z-Wave vs Z-Wave Plus

 - Z-wave Vs Z-wave Plus: FAQs